JoSQUANTUM/text-generation-webui/install.md

+### It is highly recommended checking the official webpage

 ### The below setup is to run LLMs from the command line.

 First, verify if you are pushing to BDR.
 If you do, then you need to remove from the `~/.gitconfig`